Asim-Product-College/FEW-2.3-Single-Page-Web-Applications/codeacademy-course/Components-Interacting/THIS-PROPS/README.md

 this.props.children would return everything in between <MyComponentClass> and </MyComponentClass>.

 If a component has more than one child between its JSX tags, then this.props.children will return those children in an array.
 However, if a component has only one child, then this.props.children will return the single child, not wrapped in an array.
+`{this.props.children}`

+## defaultProps
+if your component class render return is using a prop that isn't provided then the result would be blank.. instead you can set a default prop for this.
+`Example.defaultProps = {text: 'yo' };`
+the default attribute value on a Componant instance will overwrite this.

+props is quite possibly the longest and most difficult lesson in all of our React courses.
+Congratulations on getting this far!